Ingenue Fashion

 This dress’s Ingenue elements:

-• Color—gentle blue, crisp white
+Color—gentle blue, crisp white

-• Shape—short sleeves and a modest, ankle-revealing silhouette.
+Shape—short sleeves and a modest, ankle-revealing silhouette.
 While shorter dresses, such as just below or above the knee, are more stereotypically Ingenue, longer silhouettes can work if the other elements read as Ingenue, which is true of this ensemble.
 Critically, the dress’s tiers also break up any long lines and so deemphasize its length—it reads as short pieces of layered fabric rather than an elongated silhouette.
 This helps it not to read as Ethereal or another elongated essence.
 (This is also a great example of how the guidelines for dressing for your essences often have a lot of flexibility.
 Ingenue is a shortened essence, but longer dresses can work if they’re broken up.
-Similarly, Ethereal is elongated, by hi-low hemlines can be Ethereal, as can short skirts with sheer overlays.)
+Similarly, Ethereal is elongated, but hi-low hemlines can be Ethereal, as can short skirts with sheer overlays.)

-• Overall vibe—pretty, sweet, neat, delicately detailed; not glamorous, conventionally sexy, or otherworldly
+Overall vibe—pretty, sweet, neat, delicately detailed; not glamorous, conventionally sexy, or otherworldly

 Below is an outfit that appear less stereotypically Ingenue, but is highly Ingenue nonetheless: